 For instance, you might be teaching students how to generate topics for a writing assignment.
 This is such an important lesson.
 Kids write better when they get to choose the topic.
 But without some clear guidance on how to pick a topic, half your class will spend the entire writing time staring out the window.

 In subsequent lessons, you can teach students how to write interesting leads, research information, use facts in their reports, and more.
-This is a much different approach than telling them to write an informational essay and hoping for the best.
+This approach is much different than telling them to write an informational essay and hoping for the best.

 Not sure what lesson to teach in writing?
 I’ve put together a FREE guide of all lesson ideas for 4 different genres.
 You can grab it here.